 It goes without saying, your target audience, as well as customers, are active on one or more social media platforms.
 But as you run your social media campaign, which tools are using for tracking and management?

 There are various tools available.
 But again, their effectiveness will depend on your goals and strategy.
-Nonetheless, the tool that you choose should allow you to measure your performance across all social media channels you are using.
+Nonetheless, the tool that you choose should allow you to measure your website performance across all social media channels you are using.

 6. Website Analytics